jintonic/jintonic.github.io/learning/_posts/2016-09-08-ROOT-as-function-plotter.md

 ![ROOT canvas structure]({{site.exa}}/rootcanvasstructure.png)

 The contents of the `Editor` side bar change when you click on different things on canvas.
-Left click on the function curve, the `Editor` should show setups of `TF1`, where you can change the line width and color of the function, etc.
+Left click on the function curve, the `Editor` should show settings of `TF1`, where you can change the line width and color of the curve, etc.

 The status bar shows the current location of your mouse in the frame.
 This is very useful for you to obtain the x,y coordinates of an arbitrary point in the function.

 When you quit [ROOT][] and draw a canvas again, the status bar is gone.
-The setting through the menu bar is not persistent  In order to enable the status bar permanently, you have to use the configuration file for [ROOT][]: `~/.rootrc`.
+The setting through the menu bar is not persistent.
+In order to enable the status bar permanently, you have to use the configuration file for [ROOT][]: `~/.rootrc`.
 Use your favorite text editor to open or create this file, for example:

 ```bash
 $ emacs ~/.rootrc &